Kevin-c-miller/movie-watchlist/README.md

 Student project for General Assembly.

 ### Description
-Create a list of movies that you want to watch.
-Omce you watch the movie, you can add a reivew of the movie API that stores all of the movies that you want to watch and have watched and review them.
+Create a list of movies that you want to watch/have seen.
+Once you have seen a movie, you can add a review.
+Uses an API that stores all of the movies that you want to watch/have watched and the reviews.
 This will let you keep track of your watch history.

 ## MVP
 - Create API using Ruby/Rails